The Acrobatics of BQP: Fine Control over BQP and PH

 We want to show that $g$ usually agrees with $f$ on inputs drawn from $\mathcal{D}_{z,N}$.
 Because $Q$ computes $f$ with error at most $\frac{1}{3}$, we have:

 by \Cref{thm:sparse_aa_parameterized}.
 Additionally, $\D(g) \le O\left(T^5 \log \frac{T}{\delta}\right)$ because $g$ depends only on $p$. \end{proof}

-The next theorem essentially shows that no $\mathsf{PH}^\mathsf{PromiseBQP}$ query algorithm can solve the $\Forrelation \circ \OR$ problem (i.e. given an input divided into rows, decide if the $\OR$s of the rows are Forrelated or uniformly random).
+The next theorem essentially shows that no $\mathsf{PH}^\mathsf{PromiseBQP}$ oracle machine can solve the $\Forrelation \circ \OR$ problem (i.e. given an input divided into rows, decide if the $\OR$s of the rows are Forrelated or uniformly random).

 \begin{theorem} Let $M, N$ satisfy $\quasipoly(M) = \quasipoly(N)$ (i.e. $M \le \quasipoly(N)$ and $N \le \quasipoly(M)$).
 Let $f: \{0,1\}^{MN} \to \{0,1,\bot\}$ be computable by a depth-$2$ circuit of size $\quasipoly(N)$ in which the top gate is a function in $\mathsf{AC^0}[\quasipoly(N), O(1)]$, and all of the bottom gates are functions with bounded-error quantum query complexity at most $\polylog(N)$.